Context and Reflections

-Context matters.
-The way a work of art is understood is shaped not only by what is seen, but by the ideas, histories, and places that surround it.
+Context is essential.
+The understanding of a work of art is shaped not only by what is visible, but by the ideas, histories, and places that surround it.

-This section gathers a small group of projects and reflections that provide deeper insight into the influences and long-form work that inform my practice.
-They move across scholarship, design, conversation, and place—each offering a different vantage point on how meaning accumulates over time.
+This section presents a selection of projects and reflections that offer deeper insight into the influences informing my work.
+Spanning scholarship, design, conversation, and place, each entry provides a distinct vantage point on how meaning accumulates over time.

-These pages are not presented as a chronology, but as points of connection.
-Together, they reflect an ongoing engagement with artists, ideas, and environments that have shaped how I see and work today.
-Visitors are invited to move through them slowly, allowing relationships and resonances to emerge naturally.
+Rather than a chronology, these pages serve as points of connection.
+Together, they reflect an ongoing engagement with the artists, ideas, and environments that have defined my vision.
+Visitors are invited to move through them slowly, allowing resonances to emerge naturally.

 Sanyu: His Life and Complete Works in Oil

-A long-term scholarly and design project that brings together research, archival study, and sustained collaboration—reflecting my engagement with art history, bookmaking, and careful looking.
+A long-term scholarly and design initiative uniting research, archival study, and sustained collaboration—reflecting a deep engagement with art history, bookmaking, and close looking.

 The Andy Warhol Interview Session

-My interview with Andy Warhol, conducted in 1985 at the moment he created a pioneering computer-generated self-portrait on an Amiga computer—an early and influential intersection of art, design, and emerging digital technology.
+An interview conducted with Andy Warhol in 1985, capturing the moment he created a pioneering digital self-portrait on an Amiga computer—an early, influential intersection of art and emerging technology.

 A Place in Vermont

-A reflection on the landscape where I live and work, and where much of my painting practice takes shape.
-This environment unites nature and design, rustic simplicity and modern refinement, past and present, in a setting that continues to quietly inform the work.
+A reflection on the landscape where I live and work.
+This environment unites nature and design, rustic simplicity and modern refinement, creating a setting that quietly informs the practice.